harikiranchivurala/RAG_PDF/README.md

 python -m venv name_of_virtualenv
 # activate the virtual environment
 # Install all the dependencies and requirements associated with the project.
+# run the below command if you want to use sentence transformer model with cuda support
-pip install -r requirements.txt
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 pip install -r requirements.txt
 ```
 ## Project structure